26 Unique Things to do in Tokyo, Japan

-You can touch the figures walking along the walls and they’ll stop and bow; watch water pooling around your feet in the main hall; or create music as you walk through a room.
+You can touch the figures walking along the walls and they’ll stop and bow; or watch water pooling around your feet in the main hall; or create music as you walk through a room.

 Some exhibits involve walking into hot rooms or climbing over cargo nets.
 On the top floor there’s lots for younger visitors to do, including bouncing on trampolines to create stars and make them explode.

 There’s no map provided.
 You’ll have to find your way around the museum yourself; the first large room has side rooms leading to corridors and other, smaller rooms.

 Tickets for Borderless sell out fast so you should buy in advance.
 An adult ticket costs Y3200, and a child ticket is Y1000.
 You may have to queue when you arrive so try to get there for opening time.

-25. Visit the Stationery Cafe
+25. Visit the Stationery Café

 Suggested by My Travel Scrapbook

-One unique thing to do during your trip to Tokyo is to visit the stationery café!
+One unique thing to do during your trip to Tokyo is to visit the Stationery Café!

 Most tourists prefer to visit the animal cafes meaning that it will probably only be you and some locals in this unique place.
-This makes it one of the best unique things to do in Tokyo!
+This makes it one of the best unique activities to do in Tokyo!

-The stationery café in Tokyo is one of the more unique things to do in the city.
+The Stationery Café in Tokyo is one of the more unique things to do in the city.
 It is a wonderful way to slow down after a hectic few days of sightseeing in Japan!

-26. Take a Kawaii bento box class
+26. Take a Kawaii Bento Box Class

 Suggested by Traveling Honeybird